stormbeard/thesis/proposal/proposal.md

 ### Disk Stats Aggregation

+TODO:
-TODO: This is already in place and not part of the proposed thesis project.
+This is already in place and not part of the proposed thesis project.
+Worth mentioning.

 ### Selection Algorithms